published in The Argotist magazine in 1997)

 LS: I think of myself primarily as a writer.
 The ideas transmitted through words have always been the most important thing to me.
 I’ve always been interested in what is behind the story.
 There is the façade of what is read and what is written—I’m always interested in what’s behind it.
 The love songs and love poems are just different ways of writing.
 So I don’t see myself as either a songwriter or a poet.
 But if you put me against a wall and threaten me with a gun, I’d have to tell you that I think of myself as a poet.

-JS: What do you see as the difference between song and poetry?
+JS: What do you see as the difference between songs and poetry?

 JS: Who are your favourite poets?